Associate Professor of Economics

 ---|

 South Korea has been struggling with both low fertility rates and low female hours worked for several decades.
-Generous parental leave policies have recently been proposed as a government instrument to raise both.
-How successful would these policies be in achieving these objectives in a society with high demands for expensive private education and strong social norms about the role of women within households?
-We address these questions using a quantitative heterogeneous-household life-cycle model in which couples jointly make decisions about fertility, childcare, labor supply, and savings, including parental leave take-up.
-The model is calibrated to recent Korean cohorts to replicate various patterns of key variables.
-We find that the more generous parental leave benefits recently implemented can effectively narrow gender gaps in labor markets while moderately raising fertility.
-We also use the model to highlight the role of underlying factors in understanding the policy effects. |
+To address these persistent challenges, the government has recently proposed generous parental leave policies, including provisions specifically designed to encourage both parents to take leave.
+How effective are these policies in achieving their objectives in a society with strong social norms about women’s roles within households and segmented labor markets, where career-oriented jobs require high entry costs and long working hours?
+We assess these questions using a quantitative, heterogeneous-household life-cycle model in which couples jointly make decisions about careers, labor supply, savings, and child-related choices such as fertility, childcare, and parental leave take-up.
+The model is calibrated to recent Korean cohorts to replicate key patterns observed in the data.
+Our findings suggest that the recently implemented, more generous parental leave benefits can narrow gender gaps in labor supply while moderately increasing fertility by enabling more women outside the labor force to pursue both career and family.
+In particular, the policy option with a higher replacement rate and cap boosts fertility by encouraging more equitable parental involvement in childcare. |